Lung Cancer in Women is Much More Deadly

 “The tobacco epidemic,” as professionals prefer to call it, has spread significantly among consumers where women even have begun to outnumber men.

 It’s estimated that around 80% of lung cancer diagnoses in women are due to smoking cigarettes.
-The rest are derived from other lung conditions, exposure to toxins, and genetic issues.
+The rest is derived from other lung conditions, exposure to toxins, and genetic issues.

 Your lungs are your respiratory organs that are responsible for supplying oxygen to the rest of the body and expelling carbon dioxide.
 Cancer develops when something stimulates the overgrowth of cells.